xanderlsdev/pdf-visualizer/README.md

   onBeforeOpen: () => {
     console.log("Opening PDF");
   },
   // Event execute before closing the PDF by not using the function close
   onBeforeClose: () => {
     console.log("Closing PDF");
   },
   // Event execute after closing the PDF by not using the function close
   onAfterClose: () => {
     console.log("PDF closed");
   },
+  // Event execute when an error occurs
+  onError: (error) => {
+    console.log("Error al abrir el PDF:", error);
+  },
 });
 ```